androidovshchik/DoSmthGreat/README.md

 - Text can be passed with html tags

+### TODO list

+- [ ] Make calendar grid system github like which shows action activity for everyday
+- [ ] Make import/export of `records` table (in case of changing phone and etc.)
+- [ ] Add sample apps with great ideas
+- [ ] May be something else?)

 ### PS

+Big thanks to library https://github.com/nichbar/MonthView

 Please, never gives up and always be a little bit or *more* better :)